Lectures and Tutorials

 Torallas Tovar, S., Gramática de Copto Sahidico.
 Madrid 2001.

 At this point of learning Coptic it is not necessary to purchase one of the dictionaries listed below, although access to a dictionary will be necessary for the advanced study of Coptic.
 For the purposes of this unit, the dictionary given in Lambdin, Introduction to Sahidic Coptic, is quite sufficient.
-The most important dictionary below is Crum, W.E.
+The most important dictionary of those listed below is Crum, W.E.
 Coptic Dictionary.

 Černý, J., Coptic Etymological Dictionary, Cambridge 1976.